mark0n/mark0n-epics/README.md

 # Environment Variables

-Some attributes of the `Epics_softioc::Ioc` class cause environment variables to be set.
+Some attributes of the `Epics::Ioc` class cause environment variables to be set.
 Please refer to the following table for a list:

 | Attribute            | Environment Variable       |